NethyC/alx-system_engineering-devops/0x00-shell_basics/README.md

-Script that prints the absolute path name of  the cwd
+Display the cntents list of cd